China is and will be for the decades to come Canada's and the world's primary geopolitical challenge.

 to deter China from aggressive actions against its neighbours as its power grows.
 There is the risk of the Thucydides' Trap

 “It was the rise of Athens and the fear that this inspired in Sparta that made war inevitable.”

 The People's Republic of China National Development and Reform Commission (NDRC) sets out its "public" plans.

-Given China's reversion under XI to a Stalinist vision of itself and the world, Canada should consider an ASEAN focus for trade and diplomacy building a bulkward in the Pacific to China's anti-liberal anti democratic long term thrusts while supporting domestic trade growth as an underpinning of a new geostrateic vision.
+Given China's reversion under XI to a Stalinist style vision of itself and the world, Canada should consider an ASEAN focus for trade and diplomacy building a bulkward in the Pacific to China's anti-liberal anti democratic long term thrusts while supporting domestic trade growth as an underpinning of a new geostrategic vision.

 Canada's Geopolitical and Defence Strategy development needs leadership that may or may not be forthcoming in what is an increasingly risky global environment.